Is L2 Written Corrective Feedback Effective?

 Keywords: written corrective feedback, meta-analysis, second language acquisition, direct feedback, indirect feedback, focused feedback, unfocused feedback

-The final edited version of this paper will appear in TESL-EJ.
+The final edited version of this paper appeared in TESL-EJ (2020)

 When reviewing second language (L2) learners’ writing, teachers devote substantial amounts of time responding to and correcting learners’ errors.
 Many consider such corrective feedback a requisite to enhancing L2 learners’ writing abilities (Ferris, 2010).
 However, despite strong conviction in its efficacy, written corrective feedback continues to be a contentious subject.
 Different feedback strategies have been found to be beneficial to varying extents.
 Although some evidence suggests its ability to support writing accuracy in text revisions (Ferris, 1999, 2006), it is unclear if the linguistic gains in these texts can well predict accuracy improvement in subsequent writing eventually (Sachs & Polio, 2007; Truscott & Hsu, 2008).

 Currently, grounded within a cognitive and psycholinguistic framework in SLA, attention seems to be steering towards written corrective feedback’s potential in fostering learners’ interlanguage development, examining if L2 learning is attainable when written corrective feedback is presented and acted upon (e.g. Sheen, 2007; Ellis, Sheen, Murakami & Takashima, 2008; Bitchener & Knoch, 2010a).
 With such on-going interest and cumulation of knowledge in the field, it is timely to adopt a meta-analytic approach to synthesise and review existing empirical research.
 This study intends to do so in an attempt to shed light on some factors that might mitigate the efficacy of written corrective feedback.

 Theoretical Perspectives on the Role of Corrective Feedback in SLA